4.44 from 44 votes

 • In a medium heavy-duty saucepan over medium heat, combine Swerve and butter and stir until Swerve is dissolved.
 Bring to a boil and cook without stirring until mixture darkens to amber, about 5 to 7 minutes (time may vary depending on the quality of your cookware).

 • Remove from heat and stir in vanilla extract and salt.
-If the mixture appears to be separating, stir in 2 tablespoon of powdered Swerve Sweetener until it comes back together.
+If the mixture appears to be separating, stir in 2 tbsp of powdered Swerve Sweetener until it comes back together.

 • Sprinkle crust evenly with pecans.
 Pour toffee mixture evenly overtop.
 Bake another 15 to 20 minutes, until topping has darkened and bubbles thickly.
 Let cool completely before cutting into bars.